 Manager or Leader?

-Before addressing how this can be achieved, it is worth noting that many managers, especially in large organisations, now like to style themselves as leaders.
-They probably read about it in a management book, but management is not leadership, and confusing the two is dangerous.
+Before addressing how this can be achieved, it’s worth noting that many managers, especially in large organisations, now like to style themselves as leaders.
+They probably read about it in a management book.
+But management is not leadership, and confusing the two is dangerous.
 A manager may be a leader, and a leader may be a manager, but the skills and qualities are not the same.
-Recognising this is important as all too often a manager’s role is to ensure compliance with established practices, and in a digital world those practices are likely to be obsolete.
+Recognising this is important as all too often a manager’s role is to ensure compliance with established practices.
+And in a digital world, those practices are likely to be obsolete.

 Vision is Everything

-While the vision may encompass a digital strategy for a multinational company, a vision may be as simple as we need to expose a set of APIs to our business partners so they can work better together, or we need a next generation mobile app that lets our customers manage their own accounts as our current one doesn’t really do anything.
+While the vision may encompass a digital strategy for a multinational company, a vision may be as simple as we need to expose a set of APIs to our business partners, so they can work better together.
+Or we need a next-generation mobile app that lets our customers manage their own accounts as our current one doesn’t really do anything.
 The scope of a vision can range from small or global, but the concept is invariably simple, and simplicity is not an easy thing to achieve.
-Often powerful concepts are swamped by unwarranted complexity, rendering them unachievable.
+Often unwarranted complexity swamps powerful concepts, rendering them unachievable.
 Clearly any vision must be backed up by some degree of detail, but that is secondary to overall clarity.

-Once again, none of this is new, but the current digital age puts the necessity for leadership, trust and vision into sharp relief.
-It is simultaneously easier and more difficult to deliver new services than ever before.
+Once again, none of this is new.
+But the current Digital Age puts the necessity for leadership, trust and vision into sharp relief.
+It’s simultaneously easier and more difficult to deliver new services than ever before.
 New competitors pop up without warning.
-Bad news travels round the world instantly, switching loyalties at a single tweet.
+Bad news travels around the world instantly, switching loyalties at a single tweet.